saylesss88/nix-book/src/vcs/jujutsu.md

 does a great job of explaining how to use jj with practical examples.
 It is recommended in the official JJ docs as a more up to date intro.

+If you haven't taken the time to deep dive Git, it may be a good time to learn about a new way of doing Version Control that is actually less complex and easier to menaally map out.

 You can use jujutsu (jj) with existing Git repositories with one command.
 `jj git init --colocate` or `jj git init --git-repo /path/to/git_repository`.
 The native repository format for jj is still a work in progress so people